PCAOB Issues Staff Update and Preview of 2022 Inspection Observations

 - Producing robust walkthrough documentation that includes clear, easily understood descriptions of the likely sources of misstatement identified and linkage to the control tested or audit response.

-- Utilization of individuals with specialized skill or knowledge – Utilizing auditor-engaged specialists and subject-matter experts may drive audit quality as it allows teams to utilize specialized knowledge and skillsets in certain technical areas of the audit.
+- Utilisation of individuals with specialised skill or knowledge – Utilising auditor-engaged specialists and subject-matter experts may drive audit quality as it allows teams to utilise specialised knowledge and skillsets in certain technical areas of the audit.

 Our point of view – actions for public companies to take

 As noted, this PCAOB report highlights identified deficiencies and good practices related to external auditing firms.
 However, for issuers, understanding the auditor’s focus will inform the rigor and robustness of management’s own risk assessment process over financial reporting and internal control compliance.
 Beefing up processes, controls and documentation over management’s review processes and the completeness and accuracy of the information used in conjunction with those processes are table stakes.

 Understanding potential CAMs opens a window to the depth of the review the auditor might take, and thus to the registrant’s preparations.
 Further, issuers must factor in inflationary and recessionary pressures that may negatively impact intangible asset and goodwill valuations, skew estimation results, and lead to possible asset impairments.
 Finally, in light of variable economic conditions, registrants must be cognisant of performance pressures that may lead to motivations to commit fraud and perhaps inflate earnings.